CONTRACT OF CARRIAGE

 - Carrier refers to Seaborne Airlines

 - Codeshare Partner means another airline has placed its airline designator code upon a Seaborne flight, where Seaborne is now the operator and not the carrier of the flight.
-In these instances the codeshare partners’ respective contract of carriage supersedes Seaborne’s Contract of Carriage
+In these instances, the codeshare partners’ respective contract of carriage supersedes Seaborne’s Contract of Carriage

 - Confirmed Reservation means a booking with a specific date and time on a specified flight with a specific class of service offered by Seaborne Airlines and requested by the Passenger.
-This includes but not limited to a Passenger with a “zero fare ticket” of which Seaborne Airlines or its agent has verification of by notation on ticket provided by Seaborne Airlines and is agreed to be reserved for the accommodation of the Passenger
+This includes but not limited to a Passenger with a “zero fare ticket” of which Seaborne Airlines or its agent has verification of by notation on the ticket provided by Seaborne Airlines and is agreed to be reserved for the accommodation of the Passenger

 - Controllable Irregularity is defined as a delay, cancellation or diversion that is not caused by a Force Majeure Event.
-See subsection h. and p. for definition of force majeure events
+See subsection h. and p. for the definition of force majeure events

 - Credit shall mean a credit in a specified dollar amount valid for one (1) year from date of Booking.
 A credit must be used to book travel within the 1 year, but does not necessarily need to be traveled within the specified year.
 Credits are nontransferable and valid only for named ticketed Passengers